Virtigox/C-Cplusplus-Setup-on-Mac/README.md

 ```
 10. Final step is to choose a kits which a toolchain for compiling and linking the project.
 	- Choose the kit in `No Kit Selected` section.
+ 	- Or goes to the command palette, and select toolkit from `CMake: Select a kit` option.
  	- *Select the appropriate one and Happy Coding*.
 <img width="1468" alt="Pasted image 20240909153320" src="https://github.com/user-attachments/assets/f95c71ba-1985-4fad-b8d3-87a68675f10e">